Sparkymod/XmlSharp/README.md

 StreamWriter writer = new(filePath);

 // Enable autoflush to ensure save all the text into de file.
-// First you have to write the Header, wich is the 3 using statements you need, and a custom namespace you want. writer.AutoFlush = true;
+// First you have to write the Header, wich is the 3 using statements you need
+// And a custom namespace.
+writer.AutoFlush = true;
 classWriter.Header(writer, "Maplecodex2.Items");